-Jakub Szumski has been a PhD student and research assistant at the Graduate School since September 2017.
+Jakub Szumski was a PhD student and research assistant at the Graduate School from September 2017 until December 2020.
 In addition he has been a PhD student at the Tadeusz Manteuffel Institute of History at the Polish Academy of Sciences in Warsaw since 2014.
 His research is funded by the Polish National Science Centre.
 He has held scholarships at the Herder Institute for Historical Research on East Central Europe in Marburg and from the Gemeinschaft für studentischen Austausch in Mittel-und Osteuropa (GFPS) in Berlin.

 The Coming to Terms with Political Corruption and Cases of Abuse of Office in the German Democratic Republic and Poland during the 1980s: A Historical-Sociological Study